 Keeping cut flowers fresh in transit

-If you’re transporting your bouquet yourself, you’ll want to know how to keep flowers fresh on their journey.
-Simply wrap the cut ends of the stems in damp kitchen roll, and place out of direct sunlight.
+If you’re taking flowers to someone, you’ll want to know how to keep flowers fresh on their journey.
+A good thing to do is to wrap the cut ends of the stems in damp kitchen roll, and keep them out of direct sunlight.

 Use kitchen roll that’s strong and super absorbent, like Plenty The Original One.
 It will help stop the stems sucking up air and dust.